-What to Avoid During a Home Purchase
+What to Avoid During your Home Purchase

 Tenby J. Dahman can walk you through the pitfalls of getting a mortgage.
-Give us a call: (303) 862-7760.
+Call us at (303) 862-7760.